 In the Presbyterian Church of Victoria, matters came to a head in the 1970s.
 The wider Presbyterian Church joined with Methodists and Congregationalists to form what is now the Uniting Church of Australia.
 Those who still held to the Gospel as historically understood continued on as the Presbyterian Church of Victoria (and the federal body, the Presbyterian Church of Australia).

-In 1974, the whole staff of the Theological Hall opted to join with the Uniting Church.
-The continuing Presbyterian Church of Victoria opened a provisional college in Hawthorn, with a small number of staff and students.
-The college relocated to the top floor of the Assembly Hall building in Melbourne in 1977, and following growth in enrolments, purchased its current Box Hill North campus in 1986.
+In 1974, things had so deteriorated at Ormond College that all its lecturers opted to join the Uniting Church.
+The continuing Presbyterian Church of Victoria responded quickly by opening a reorganised Presbyterian Theological Hall in Hawthorn, with just a small number of staff and students.
+The college relocated to the top floor of the Assembly Hall building in Melbourne in 1977.

-The Box Hill North campus was renovated and extended in 1990, with the full building programme completed in 1996 with the expansion of the Swanton Library.
-A block of six residential units for students were opened on the college property in 2008.
+The Box Hill North campus was renovated and extended in 1990, and the fuller building programme was completed in 1996 with the expansion of the Swanton Library.

 Further development in 2008 saw the opening of a block of six residential units for students.
 The units are entirely self-contained, suitable for single students and families.

 The library has now expanded so that it is full and overflowing, so the next planned step is a library renovation that will effectively double the size and allow for a more comfortable and conducive atmosphere for learning and collaboration.

 In its Box Hill phase, PTC became an affiliated college of the Australian College of Theology, the largest theological consortium in Australia.
 Through the ACT, PTC collaborates with most other Australian evangelical theological colleges in the pursuit and maintenance of high academic standards.